 Conversations About Autism

-Conversations About Autism is a series of 60-minute live-streamed sessions created for providers and caregivers of children with autism who wish to better understand the autism spectrum disorder.
+Conversations About Autism is a series of 60-minute live-streamed sessions created for providers and caregivers of children with autism who wish to better understand the autism spectrum.
 In these sessions, experts and advocates from our region share their knowledge and perspectives on autism as well as helpful tips for supporting a child, adolescent or young adult with autism.

 These sessions take place on the third Thursday of the month from 7 - 8 p.m.
 Pacific time and the recordings are posted on our YouTube channel for future viewing for those interested in the series.

 2023 Seminar Series